RAM & Transfer Register

 The RAM is controlled by the control logic, the I/O pins get routed to the data bus, and the address pins to the system bus:

 Node D is HIGH, and C alternates between HIGH and LOW inversely to CLK, while B matches CLK.
-The RAMâs Write Enable (~WE) node is HIGH by default, and goes LOW(At the rising edge of the clock), only when the Memory Write (~MW) control signal is active.
-And since both PGM and D are **HIGH, the data and address input transceivers for the DIP switches are locked (On high impedance mode).
+The RAMâs Write Enable (~WE) node is HIGH by default and goes LOW (at the rising edge of the clock) only when the Memory Write (~MW) control signal is active.
+Since both PGM and D are HIGH, the data and address input transceivers for the DIP switches stay locked (in high-impedance mode).

 - When the Memory Enable(Enables memory content to data bus)(~ME) control line is active and ~MW is inactive, node H goes HIGH, G goes LOW, and the RAMâs data I/O transceiver directs data flow from the RAMâs I/O pins to the data bus.